Summary

 NEW FRESHMAN SCHOLARSHIPS February 1

-FAFSA Early application is encouraged.
-The FAFSA application is available October 1.
+Completing and submitting the FAFSA is free and quick, and it gives you access to the largest source of financial aid to pay for college or career school.
+The FAFSA application is typically available October 1.
 NDSU’s priority deadline for FAFSA submission is February 1.

 Accreditation